rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    <pre><strong>git diff master feature1
    </strong></pre>

-   The default display has a column in front of each line of content.
+   The default display has a column in front of each line of content (with commit ids that will be different):

    <pre>
 diff --git a/somefile.md b/somefile.md